nkatoch/indego-philly-bikeshare/README.md

 End-to-end analytics project on Philadelphia's Indego bike share system: 4.6 million trips across 2022–2025, descriptive deep-dive plus a machine-learning demand forecaster that beats the historical-average baseline by 12% overall and up to 34% on exception days.

-This is a modernised rebuild of an earlier IBM CitiBike NYC analysis (2018), reframed around the operational problem Indego dispatchers actually face every morning.
+This is framed around an operational problem Indego dispatchers might face every morning.

 ---